JoshDoody/joshdoody.github.io/_book_excerpts/interview/post-interview-thank-you-emails.md

 </div>
 <hr>

-{% include book_ad_box.html offer="the sample thank you email templates" blurb="Download these email templates and several others when you buy The Basic Edition of <em>Fearless Salary Negotiation</em>." %}
+{% include book_ad_box.html offer="the sample thank you email templates" blurb="Get these email templates and several others when you buy <em>Fearless Salary Negotiation</em>." %}